Diffusion of gravity waves by random space inhomogeneities in pancake-ice fields. Theory and validation with wave buoys and synthetic aperture radar: Introduction

 Another difficulty is that current viscous models are unable to explain the rollover effect, i.e. the decrease of wave attenuation at short wavelengths which is often observed in field measurements.
 Although this phenomenon has been discussed for over four decades, it still lacks of an exhaustive explanation.
-The rollover effect has been so far ascribed to instrumental noise \cite{thomson2020spurious}, to exogenous mechanisms not properly taken into account, such as the energy input by the wind \cite{li2017rollover}, or to the effect of nonlinearities \cite{polnikov2007calculation}.
-A possible explanation of the phenomenon was proposed in \citet{liu1988wave} as the result of the development of a viscous boundary layer under a continuous ice sheet treated as a thin elastic plate.
-Another explanation of the phenomenon was proposed in \cite{perrie1996air}, who performed numerical simulations with constant wind and regular arrays of circular of medium size ice floes (20 m of diameter), and suggested that rollover is indeed the result of wave scattering.
-To our knowledge, however, scattering theory has never been applied at pancake scales so far.
+The rollover effect has been so far ascribed to instrumental noise \cite{thomson2020spurious}, to exogenous mechanisms not properly taken into account, such as the energy input by the wind \cite{li2017rollover}, and to the effect of nonlinearities \cite{polnikov2007calculation}.
+A possible explanation of the phenomenon was proposed by \citet{liu1988wave} as the result of the development of a viscous boundary layer under a continuous ice sheet treated as a thin elastic plate.
+Another explanation of the phenomenon was proposed by \citet{perrie1996air}, who performed numerical simulations with constant wind and regular arrays of medium size circular ice floes (diameter $20\,{\rm m}$ ), suggesting that rollover is indeed the result of wave scattering.
+To our knowledge, however, scattering theory has never been applied at pancake scales yet.

-All these remarks call for a reappraisal of alternative mechanisms of wave attenuation, such as e.g. collisions between ice bodies \cite{shen98}, as well as nonlinear forces and turbulence induced in the surrounding water by the ice motion \cite{skene15}.
-The present study focuses on the role of wave scattering.
-We show that random inhomogeneities in the ice cover generates a coherent scattering component that can contribute significantly to wave damping.
+All these remarks call for a reappraisal of alternative mechanisms of wave attenuation, such as, e.g., collisions between ice bodies \cite{shen98}, nonlinear forces and turbulence induced in the surrounding water by the ice motion \cite{skene15}.

+Purpose of the present study is to evaluate the scattering contribution to wave attenuation.
+We show that random inhomogeneities in the ice cover generate a coherent scattering component that can contribute significantly to wave damping.
 The phenomenon is akin to the enhancement of light scattering in a turbid medium.
 The approach we are going to follow is common to that for larger floes, and is based on partial wave expansion of the flow disturbances generated by the inhomogeneities of the ice cover \cite{kagemoto86}.
 The nature of the scattering process in the case of floating bodies much smaller than a wavelength, however, is fundamentally different, as bodies within a wavelength respond coherently to the wave, and subtle near-field effects simplify the treatment of the scattering dynamics.